 Area: Where Does It Go?
 Where Does It Park?

 Geofences are virtual boundaries you set in your vehicle tracking system.
 Whenever they are crossed, if you choose, they trigger an alert.
 This feature can be used a number of ways.
-For example, a construction firm leaves valuable, tracker outfitted equipment such as generators, cranes, mobile offices or trailers on a jobsite for a period of time.
-A geofence can be created around that work site.
-If anyone attempts to steal the equipment an alert will be triggered when the tracker crosses the geofence.
+For example, a construction firm leaves equipment such as generators, cranes or trailers on a jobsite for a period of time.
+With each new jobsite, they set up a geofence around it on their tracking system.
+If anyone attempts to steal the equipment an alert is triggered when the tracker crosses the geofence.
 Another company may park all of their vehicles at a single location, like a warehouse.
 Their employees’ workday begins when they leave in their work truck and ends when they park the work truck at night.
-By setting up a geofence around the warehouse, the tracking system will record when the employees start and finish work every day. it could replace the time clock.
+By setting up a geofence around the warehouse, the tracking system will record when the employees start and finish work every day.
+It could replace the time clock.

 Dividing Into Subfleets